 Card Rails: Visa and Mastercard

 Credit cards are another popular payment rails platform.
 They run on an independent network operated by companies that provide the technology to power their transactions.
 Visa, Mastercard, American Express, and Discover are major credit card companies in the United States.
-From October 2020 through September 2021, Mastercard and Visa processed a combined average of 86.7 billion transactions.
+Visa processed 257.5 billion transactions worldwide during its fiscal year 2025, which ended September 30th.
+Mastercard processed 210.3 billion transactions globally in calendar year 2025.

-These card networks charge merchants fees to process payments using their payment infrastructures.
-The bank or company sponsoring the card for the customer is called the issuing bank or sponsor bank.
+These card networks charge merchants fees (1.5 to 3.5% plus $.20 to $.30 flat fee per transaction) to process payments using their payment infrastructures.
+The bank or company that sponsors the customer’s card is called the issuing bank or sponsor bank.
 In comparison, an acquiring bank is a financial institution that processes credit or debit card payments on behalf of a merchant.

 As real-time payments are experiencing increased demand worldwide, card networks are also evolving to support new payment technology that allows faster payment settlement.
 Push-to-card is one way companies leverage the existing card networks.
 For example, Lyft and Uber have introduced push-to-card solutions (Lyft Direct and Uber Instant Pay) that allow drivers to instantly receive their earnings to their debit cards.

-According to industry analysts, the average card processing fees range from 1.5 percent to 3.5 percent of each transaction.
+According to SOFI, in December 2025, the average card processing fee ranged from 1.5 percent to 3.5 percent per transaction.

 How Card Rails Work

-Push-to-card transactions also operate in the same manner.
-Transactions flow through the card network, from the merchant’s acquirer or payment processor to the consumer’s issuing bank in real time.
+In card transactions, the transactions flow through the card network, from the merchant’s acquirer or payment processor to the consumer’s issuing bank in real time.

 PayPal

-PayPal is a global payments company that facilitates payments between parties through online transfers.
-PayPal is responsible for a huge portion of global payments made today, processing around 5.34 billion payments in the fourth quarter of 2021 alone.
+PayPal is a global payments company that facilitates online payments between parties.
+PayPal is responsible for a large share of global payments today, processing 25.4 billion transactions in 2025.
 Founded in 1998, PayPal is an established global network, though it also owns Venmo, a mobile payment rail that operates only in the United States.

-PayPal allows customers to register an account with an email address connected to the user’s card or bank account.
+PayPal allows customers to register an account using an email address linked to their card or bank account.
 When identification and proof of funds are confirmed, users can begin sending or receiving payments to and from other PayPal accounts online or through the company’s app.

-PayPal’s transaction payment processing rates range from 1.9% to 3.5% of the transaction amount, plus a fixed cost ranging from 5 cents to 49 cents.
+PayPal’s transaction payment processing rates range from 2.99% to 3.49% of the transaction amount (or 4.99% for PayPal Pay Later options), plus a fixed cost of 49 cents for domestic transactions and varying rates for international transactions.

 How PayPal Works